Traditional Luxury Silk Textile of Kyoto

 1. Designing

-Nishijin Ori use "yarn dyeing," in which fabric is woven from pre-dyed yarn, rather than "piece dyeing," in which the finished fabric is dyed.
+This is the most important process in Nishijin Ori.
+Nishijin Ori brocade involves yarn dyeing, in which fabric is woven from pre-dyed yarn, rather than piece dyeing, in which the finished fabric is dyed.
 So it is necessary to plan a design that envisions the finished product.
 The designer receives an order from the manufacturer and creates a design that combines traditional patterns with contemporary demands.

 5. Yarn Dyeing

-The dyer refines the silk yarn to remove animal proteins that cause the yellowish tint, creates a pure white yarn, then dyes it in the color ordered by the designer.
+The dyer refines the silk yarn to remove animal proteins that cause a yellowish tint, creates a pure white yarn, then dyes it in the color ordered by the designer.
 This process is an important step that determines the texture of the finished Nishijin Ori.

-However, even before the brand "Nishijin Ori" was established, the origin of textile production in Kyoto can be traced back to the 5th-6th century, when silk weaving technology was brought from the Asian continent.
-In the Nishijin area, the textile industry was already established in the Heian period (c.794-1185), which means that the history of the textile industry as a whole is more than 1,000 years old.
+However, even before Nishijin Ori was established as a style, the origin of textile production in Kyoto can be traced back to the fifth to sixth centuries, when silk weaving technology was brought from the Asian continent.
+The textile industry was already established in the Nishijin area in the Heian period (794–1185 CE), which means that the history of this textile industry as a whole is more than 1,000 years old.

 Filters